spaghetti-n5/VW-project/README.md

 - Displays a table of posts with columns for ID, Title, Body, and Actions (View, Edit, Delete, Favorite).
 - Supports adding, editing, and deleting posts via a modal.
-- Allows favoriting posts, with a dedicated “Favorites” view.
+- Allows to add favorite posts, with a dedicated “Favorites” view.

 #### Favorites